andela-akhenda/cp1a/README.md

 reallocate_person <person_identifier> <new_room_name>
 ```
 This command reallocates a person to another room.
-It takes thes person's UUID which can be gotten from the list of allocations in a particular room when print_room is run so it is highly recommended that you first get the person's UUID from the print_room command.
+It takes thes person's ID which can be gotten from the list of allocations in a particular room when print_room is run so it is highly recommended that you first get the person's ID from the print_room command.
 The second argument it takes is the name of the room to which you want to allocate the person to.
 ```
 Amity > reallocate_person f4 daedalus